 Large companies with stable profits have more straightforward to access the capital market and get funds.
-However, for small companies, it will be more difficult to get funds from the capital market.
+I 17 ever, for small companies, it will be more difficult to get funds from the capital market.
 Therefore, sometimes profits become retained earnings as funding requirements for various investments.